-To achieve the qualification candidates must be (a) internally assessed by you, the tutor, as Proficient in all 7 learning outcomes and (b) externally assessed by CPCAB as Proficient.
+To achieve the qualification candidates must be internally assessed by you, the tutor, as Proficient in all 7 learning outcomes.

 This qualification is eligible for fully in-person, blended or online delivery.
 Please see how to run CPCAB's qualifications online for more information.